mrampton/syllabus/queryoptproblems-solutions.md

           1 to follow pointer * 10 tuples  for index:
           100 + 1000 * 10 = 10100

+        NOTE: The problem is that the index itself takes up the 11 pages: 1 for the root, 10 for the leaf pages, where each leaf page contains 10 search key, pointer pairs.
+Hence, the index lookup is free, but after you do the index lookup, you have 10 pointers to random values in heap file that you need to read.

+        This is pretty inefficient for these values.
+This is illustrating that using indexes is not always a win!

 1. S index nested loops join R

         10 to read outer